roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7246g/configuring-the-gateway.md

 4. **Edit packet-forwarder config**- used to open the global_conf.json file, in order to edit LoRaWAN® parameters manually.
 5. **Configure Wifi** - used to configure the Wi-Fi settings in order to connect to a network.

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: A unique ID will be generated in for Gateway.
+ A unique ID will be generated in for Gateway.
 This is also called Gateway EUI squared in red in the figure above and is essential for registering the gateway with any LoRa® Network Server (TTN, ChirpStack)
 :::

 There is also another way to get your "Gateway ID", just enter the command below in the command line: